 We carry our dead with us, Brim-Bell read as the event reached its conclusion.
 Rain will not stop because we will it / A dead messenger does not change the truth / the truth instead settles itself inside us / there is no antidote for the grief that ails / no song drowns out a mother’s wail / no force can pull up mothers’ fists from the Sky / We bear the sudden sandstorm / Grit our teeth

 I hear you mom, Anderson later read.
-I love you for what you endured to bring me here / I create words / it is my job to dream / imagine billows / love is my palette / I fear no man / I use this body like a chisel/ a shovel / on my shed / and I will never stop until I am the biggest dream I can imagine / because the presence wasn’t being out of me / and I’ve had enough food and books and the anonymity of a big city to remember what you have been forced to forget.
+I love you for what you endured to bring me here / But I create words / it is my job to dream / imagine for those bred to be blind / love is my palette / I fear no man / I use this body like a chisel/ a shovel / a machete / and I will never stop until I am the biggest dream I can imagine / because the prescience wasn’t beat out of me / and I’ve had enough food and books and the anonymity of a big city to remember what you have been forced to forget.

 Watch more discussions from Elm City LIT Fest here.